Hippopotm/are-you-justaguy/README.md

    - 😎 **Decent Human** (71-90): "You're learning and it shows." (blue background)
    - 🦸🏽 **Golden Retriever** (91-100): "You're the adult child you needed." (green background)

-3. **Watch the Trash Meter animate** - Single progress bar with smooth spring animations:
+3. **Watch the Trash Meter animate** - Single horizontal progress bar with smooth animations:
-   - **Your Reddit avatar** (56×56px) with white border and shadow, animates to your new overall average position
+   - **Your Reddit avatar** (40×40px) with white border and shadow, bounces continuously and moves to your new overall average position
-   - **Leaderboard avatars** (36×36px) positioned at their exact score percentages with username tooltips
+   - **Leaderboard avatars** (26×26px) positioned at their exact score percentages with username tooltips
-   - **Bouncy arrow** appears at your current round score with 2-bounce animation
-   - **Spring animation** with precise physics for smooth movement
-   - **Color gradient** from red → amber → green (left to right) with tier emoji anchors below
+   - **Gradient background** from green → yellow → red (left to right) with tier emoji anchors and labels below
+   - **Smooth positioning** - Avatar moves fluidly to reflect your cumulative performance

 4. **Get XP feedback** - Animated toast notification shows your XP change in the header
    - Green background for positive XP, red background for penalties